5–THE SECOND SEPTENARY OF SELF-MATURATION (VIII–XIV)

 Your attention begins to track:

-- The urge to resolve uncertainty too quickly
+• The urge to resolve uncertainty too quickly

-- The hidden intelligence of the “in-between”
+• The intelligence of the in-between as a reset

 BEHAVIORAL SIGNATURE

-- Choosing a discipline that humbles you (apprenticeship, therapy, training, study)
+• Choosing a discipline that humbles you (apprenticeship, therapy, training, study)

-- Allowing a question to reorder you
+• Allowing a relationship to reorder you

-- Valuing reorientation over accomplishment
+• Valuing reorientation over accomplishment

 ADVANCED LENS (FOR SEASONED READERS)

-- Hanged Man vs. Fool: Fool steps forward into the unknown with open innocence.
+• Hanged Man vs. Fool: Fool steps forward into the unknown with open innocence.
 Hanged Man stops forward motion to let the unknown work on him.
 Fool begins; Hanged Man is remade.

-- Hanged Man vs. Death: This is the crucial pairing.
+• Hanged Man vs. Death: This is the crucial pairing.
 Hanged Man is chosen surrender: “I consent to the undoing.”
 Death is non-negotiable surrender: “The form ends, whether I consent or not.”
 Hanged Man is initiation by discipline; Death is initiation by necessity.

 COMMON DISTORTION